 - Nerves

-- Blood vessels - arteries, veins
+- Blood vessels - arteries and veins

 - Lymph nodes